-Kurt Manwaring: How do you deal with discouragement—especially after a promising discovery turns out not to be what was hoped for?
+How does Jill Tarter deal with discouragement—especially after a promising discovery turns out not to be what was hoped for?

 This may well be a multi-generational endeavor so each of us derives satisfaction from figuring out some way that we can do our search better today than we did yesterday.
 We get hugely excited when we think we may have actually detected what we’ve been looking for, and then, a bit deflated from the adrenaline rush.